it-is-me-mario/MARIO/README.rst

 To run MARIO, a couple of things are needed:

 #.
 Being in love with Input-Output :-)
 #.
-The Python programming language, version 3.7 or higher
+The Python programming language
 #.
 A number of Python adds-on packages
-#.
-For some functionalities a solver may needed (optional)
 #.
 MARIO software itself

 ************